Grand Union Canal: History

-However, these improvements to depth and width were never carried out between Braunston and London.
+These improvements to depth and width were never carried out between Braunston and London.
 Camp Hill Locks in Birmingham were not widened, as it would have been very expensive and of little point, since they lead only to further flights of locks not in the ownership of the Grand Union.
 A new basin and warehouse were constructed at Tyseley, above Camp Hill, to deal with this.
-Although the Grand Union company had a number of broad boats built to take advantage of the improvements, they never really caught on and the canal continued to be operated largely by pairs of narrow boats, whose journeys were facilitated by the newly widened locks in which they could breast up.
+Although the Grand Union company had a number of broad boats built to take advantage of the improvements, they never really caught on and the canal continued to be operated largely by pairs of narrowboats, whose journeys were facilitated by the newly widened locks in which they could breast up.

 The three sections between Norton junction and the River Trent (collectively known as the 'Leicester line') are mixed in size.
 From Norton to Foxton, the route is a narrow canal.
 From below Foxton to Leicester it is a wide canal.
 From Leicester to the Trent, the route is effectively the River Soar and the locks and bridges are wide.
-Another Act of 1931 authorised the widening of the locks at Watford Locks and Foxton Locks, but with government grants for this section not forthcoming, the work was not carried out.
+The Grand Union Canal (Leicester Canals Purchase, &c.)
+Act 1931 (21 & 22 Geo.
+5. c. cvii) authorised the widening of the locks at Watford Locks and Foxton Locks, but with government grants for this section not forthcoming, the work was not carried out.

 The Grand Union Canal was nationalised in 1948, control transferring to the British Transport Commission, and in 1962 to the British Waterways Board, later British Waterways.
 Commercial traffic continued to decline, effectively ceasing in the 1970s, though lime juice was carried from Brentford to Boxmoor until 1981, and aggregates on the River Soar until 1995.
 However, leisure traffic took over, and the canal is now as busy as it ever was, with leisure boating complemented by fishing, towpath walking and gongoozling.
-More recently freight traffic returned with the carriage of aggregates from Denham to West Drayton in barges and narrow boats, and the opening of a new wharf for re-cyclables and aggregates at Old Oak Common.
+More recently freight traffic returned with the carriage of aggregates from Denham to West Drayton in barges and narrowboats, and the opening of a new wharf for re-cyclables and aggregates at Old Oak Common.